KidPudel/Iggy-s-Vault/general tech/function vs method.md

 Method is just a function, but **with our perspective of the object** (point of view we are thinking), it **needs the instance of object**, that will be the **main**/**central** parameter/**figure** of the action, **to manipulate/alter its data or to use its data**.

+The function is just a create/declare an isolated executable block for the reuse and  if [[inline functions]] inject the its execution into the rest of the flow.